Technology

 Food & Nutrition - Home Economics

-Home Economics is relevant, challenging, enjoyable, interesting, and useful.
+Food and Nutrition (taught from Year 10 to Year 13) is relevant, challenging, enjoyable, interesting, and useful.
 As a subject it provides meaningful and real-life learning experiences for students.
 Students will develop an understanding of how their food choices affect their wellbeing.
 They learn about the actions necessary to improve their own wellbeing and that of their family and community in New Zealand.

 Through the process of selecting, preparing, cooking and serving food, students develop their creativity and experience a sense of accomplishment.
 At the same time they develop skills that contribute to their well-being.

-Home Economics creates vocational and learning pathways for future nutritionists, dietitians, policy advisors, early childhood educators, home economics teachers, health practitioners, food technologists, food writers, food stylists, researchers, food product developers, chefs, hotel management and sport nutritionists.
+Food and Nutrition creates vocational and learning pathways for future nutritionists, dietitians, policy advisors, early childhood educators, home economics teachers, health practitioners, food technologists, food writers, food stylists, researchers, food product developers, chefs, hotel management and sport nutritionists.

 Digital Technology